Fadoli/node-fast-running-stats/README.md

 Any up to date nodejs compatible runtime should properly work. (bun / nodejs).

-For testing, node 18.17.0 or more recent is required, or an up to date bun runtime.
+Node 18.17.0 or more recent is required (specially for tests), or an up to date bun runtime.

 Can be found on :